Oneiroi/clustercheck/README.md

 This module requires MySQLdb package for python to function, aswell as a present ~/.my.cnf for the use the service will run as.

+This version is rewritten to use Python twisted, so this module is required.

+To start at run time:
+echo "/usr/bin/pyclustercheck -f /etc/my.cnf > /dev/null 2>&1 &" >> /etc/rc.local

 Contribute
 ==========